 I give instructions on how to make a decoction in my book 10 Common Plants Worth Knowing, but that one is for witch hazel tonic.
 Here’s a procedure for the mullein decoction recipe you can download.
 It’s in PDF format.
 Just save it to your hard-drive or print it out.
 It doesn’t matter if you’re using different herbs, it’s the same process regardless.

 I’d love it if you’d “pin” it to Pinterest for me:

 Mullein needs to be strained more thoroughly than most other herbs because of the hairs on the leaves.
-Make the decoction with the mullein, ginseng, and echinacea roots.
+Make the decoction first with the woody or tough parts of the plants you’ll be using.
+Set the more tender things aside until after the decoction is made.
 Then add the leafy parts of herbs in the last phase of making the decoction, just before the final reduction.

 You could make it yourself and it’s a great project to do so.
 If you try it and need to ask questions just email me.
 If you don’t have the ingredients or don’t want to spend a day stirring the cauldron, you can buy a bottle from me (when available).
 A link to my shop listing will be displayed below when I have any to sell.